 Know the early warning signs and symptoms

 Establish a relationship with a primary care physician

 Stay educated about heart disease and the latest treatment options

-Women’s Heart Disease Risk Assessment The Norton Cardiovascular Associates office in The Springs Medial Center, Suite 200, 6420 Dutchmans Parkway, offers heart disease risk screenings, where a cardiologist performs a total lipid profile, cholesterol/HDL ratio, glucose, blood pressure, body fat analysis and ankle brachial index.
-C-reactive protein testing also is available for an additional cost.
+Women’s Heart Disease Risk Assessment The Norton Women’s Heart and Vascular Center at Norton St. Matthews, offers heart disease risk assessments, where a nurse checks your cholesterol levels, including HDL and triglycerides, hbA1c and glucose levels, blood pressure, body mass index, and waist measurement.
 The screening includes education on heart disease risk factors, reduction of modifiable risk factors with lifestyle changes, and signs and symptoms of heart disease.
-A nurse will share results with you and offer advice on how to decrease risk factors for heart disease.
+A nurse will share results with you and offer advice on how to decrease risk factors for heart disease as well as connect you with resources at Norton Healthcare and in the community to help you lead a healthy lifestyle.
 Your results can be sent to your primary care physician.

 Cardiac evaluation If you have a family history of heart disease, high cholesterol, high blood pressure or have experienced any of the warning signs, a full cardiac evaluation may be advised.
 A cardiologist from Norton Heart Care will perform the evaluation.

 Scheduling an appointment If you would like to schedule a heart disease risk assessment, cardiac evaluation or register for a free Circle of Hearts class, call (502) 629-1234.